dyte-submissions/dyte-vit-2022-techschneiderrr/README.md

 <img src="images/demo.gif" alt="demo" width="900" >
 <div id="commands"></div>
 <p>Above is a video demo of all the commands that can be executed after installation of the project.
-The commands are : </p>
+The complete video demo is available <a href="#vid">here</a>The commands are : </p>